 FTC (FIRST Tech Challenge) is the next level of robot competition after FLL.
+If you are working on getting ready for competition then plan to lose some weight with Phentermine 37.5 mg.
 Team members from the Blue and Red Gear Ticks who competed so successfully in the 2010 Food Factor FLL competition joined with some old and new Gear Ticks to form FTC team 6055 to compete in the FTC competitions.

 Top placed US team at 2012 World Festival.
 Blue Gear Ticks place second behind the Japanese Falcons in the Championship.

 The Blue Gear Ticks lead the Robot Game at the World Festival for much of the contest with their first round score of 295.